ipvsix/draft-sidspace-experiment/draft-ek-srv6ops-sidspace-experiment.md

 # Evaluating the Experiment

-Evaluation of the results will determine the ease of deployment and operation, or lack thereof and will inform if further work can be performed to improve ease of implementation and operation.
+A survey of participants in the experiment and subsequent evaluation of the results will determine the ease of deployment and operation, or lack thereof, and will inform if further work can be performed to improve ease of implementation and operation.

-A survey of experiences of those SRv6 domain operators that opted to participate should be undertaken, and results published.
-Feedback highlighting ease of SID allocation or management, improved security through ease of filtering, etc. may all point towards a successful experiment.

-As use of the structure proposed here is entirely voluntary, lack of adoption will clearly indicate a failed experiment.
-Understanding the reasons for lack of adoption may prove helpful should any further experiments of this sort be undertaken.

 # Security Considerations